hristovalev7/Solitaire/README.md

 Note that each *final* pile corresponds to a specific suit and that cards need to be arranged in ascending order[^2].

 ## Compiling
-Make sure that you are using cargo 1.66.0 when compiling, otherwise you will only see a green screen!
+Make sure that you are using cargo 1.66.0 when compiling!

 [^1]: A subpile is any contiguous part of an *ordinary* pile with more than 1 element
 [^2]: Ascending order of cards: A, 2, 3, 4, 5, 6, 7, 8, 9, 10, J, Q, K